 6. Check Your Lawn and Garden

-Fall is a critical time for lawn care.
-Aerate your lawn to alleviate soil compaction, and overseed to fill in any bare spots.
-Consider fertilizing your lawn to strengthen the grass roots before winter.
-Additionally, clear out your garden beds and plant fall flowers or cover crops to keep your garden healthy.
+Fall is a necessary time to take care of your lawn.
+Loosen the soil by aerating it to reduce compaction, and add new grass seeds to cover any empty areas.
+Think about using fertilizer to help the grass roots grow stronger before winter.
+Also, clean up your garden beds and plant autumn flowers or cover crops to keep your garden in good shape.

 7. Test Smoke and Carbon Monoxide Detectors